 It’s holiday season, so we’re spreading cheer with heartwarming stories about rescue pups meeting their new families.
-Grab a hot cup of peppermint mocha latte (and, if you’re anything like me, a box of tissues), curl up with your doggie, and enjoy these uplifting tales as told by proud fur-parents.
+Grab a hot cup of peppermint mocha latte, curl up with your doggy, and enjoy these uplifting tales as told by proud fur-parents.

 Meet Ripley, an Italian Greyhound rescued from people so horrible it’s hard to call them people.
 They captured, stole, and “adopted” small dogs and puppies to sell them as bait dogs, giving them miserable and ultimately, short lives.

 A twist of fate rescued these pups from certain doom.
-Police raided the abuser’s home for reasons unrelated to these puppies when authorities found cages full of sickly, hungry little doggies desperate for the rescue that came just in time.
+Police raided the abuser’s home for reasons unrelated to these puppies when authorities found cages full of sick, hungry dogs desperate for the rescue that came just in time.
 Most of these innocent dogs were in bad shape after the suffering they endured, but all were successfully rescued and sent to various animal rescues.

 Ripley was rescued by the East Coast Humane Society.
 After several weeks of much-needed attentive and loving care, she was nurtured back to health.

 Kelly’s story goes from heart wrenching to heartwarming.
 This poor little pup was found hairless, sick, and abandoned in a desert.
 A group of heroic guys going 4-wheeling ended their adventure early when they found Kelly and took her to the local shelter.
-She arrived at the shelter on death’s door, and she needed to stay in isolation for two months.
+She arrived at the shelter and she needed to stay in isolation for two months to recover.
 But Kelly was a fighter and never gave up.
 After she passed her health tests and her hair started growing back in, the shelter started looking for a new, permanent family.

 They didn’t need to look far.
 Jamie, one of the shelter’s volunteers, asked to visit Kelly during her time in confinement.
 Kelly put her little paws on the glass window and kept wagging her tail, happy to see people despite her still sickly condition.
 When Jamie and Kelly looked each other in the eyes - they both knew they were meant for each other.
 All that was left was getting Rocky, Kelly’s new dog-brother, and Jamie’s husband, Kelly’s new dad, to agree.

-Matt first found Bernie, a 4-year-old Min Pin, while volunteering with Zesty Paws at Pet Alliance Animal Rescue.
+Matt first found Bernie, a 4-year-old miniature pinscher, while volunteering with Zesty Paws at Pet Alliance Animal Rescue.
 Out of curiosity, he checked the rescue’s website before the volunteer event and found something he would never forget - Bernie.
 All of the pets in need of a new home had sweet faces and sad stories, but Bernie never left Matt’s mind.

 He recalled a conversation he had with his wife only months before, where she said something that proved he was fated to adopt Bernie.
-The couple were already parents for an older Min Pin named Bruiser, and she told him that if they ever got a new dog, she wanted another Min Pin, and she wanted to name it Bernie – what are the odds that it wasn’t meant to be?
+The couple were already parents for an older miniature pinscher, Bruiser, and she told him that if they ever got a new dog she would want to name it Bernie – what are the odds?

 Bernie suffered from severe burns, leaving a big scar and missing fur on his right side.
 It was obvious that this little guy needed a home where he would be treated better than he had been in the past.
 The pup’s story tugged as Matt’s heartstrings, and when he saw the little guy’s name - he knew he and his wife were destined to become Bernie’s new fur-parents.

 When Matt arrived for the volunteer event, it was love at first sight.
-He adopted Bernie during the event and brought the Min Pin to his happily ever after home, where he became part of the family right away and finds new mischief to get into every day.
+He adopted Bernie during the event and brought the miniature pinscher to his happily ever after home, where he became part of the family right away and finds new mischief to get into every day.

 Meet Ruby, a sweet and fun-loving pup who is the proud mother of over 450 goats, piglets, and all kinds of furry friends at Edgar’s Mission, an animal sanctuary.